sourcegraph/sourcegraph-public-snapshot/doc/extensions/authoring/context_key_expressions.md

 ### In menu contributions

-Fields that expect a context key expression:
+Fields that expect a context key expression, in [menu contributions](contributions.md#menus)

 - `when`: enables the menu contribution when this expression evaluates to true.